lmaowisc/poset/README.md

 ## Examples

-Here is a basic example for two-sample testing and regressio .
+Here is a basic example for two-sample testing and regression.

 ``` r
 library(poset)